Certified Nursing Assistant Cover Letter Examples That Get Interviews in 2026

 Clarify Your Care Setting

-Before editing anything, define your target setting: hospital, long-term care, rehab, assisted living.
-The tone and examples must reflect that reality.
+Before editing your letter, clarify your target setting: hospital, long-term care, rehabilitation, or assisted living.
+Your tone and examples should match the environment you are applying to.

 See what to include